 One of the oldest and rarest breeds of domestic cat in the world, the Sokoke is a naturally occurring breed originating from the Arabuko Sokoke Forest in Kenya.
-There was speculation that the breed was a hybrid cross between a wild cat and a domestic cat, however, recent advancements with DNA testing has indicated that the breed originates from the Asian group of cats that are descendants of the Arabian wild cat.
+There was speculation that the breed was a hybrid cross between a wild cat and a domestic cat.
+However, recent advancements with DNA testing has indicated that the breed originates from the Asian group of cats that are descendants of the Arabian wild cat.

-The Sokoke is a medium sized, lithe and athletic cat with long, slender legs and oval paws.
+Medium sized, lithe and athletic, with slender legs and oval paws.
 The hind legs are longer than the front legs.
 The tail is long and tapering to a point.

-The coat is very short and thin, there is little undercoat.
+The coat is very short and thin; there is little undercoat.
 The Sokoke only occurs in the brown blotched tabby pattern which resembles the colour of tree bark.

 The Sokoke stands out as a unique cat.
 They are very dog-like in personality and will rush to greet you when you return from work.
 The Sokoke is an intelligent breed who are easy to train to walk on a leash.

 Sokoke’s bond deeply with their owners and are never far away.
 They are playful, curious and loyal breed who gets along with children and other pets.